RH-devs/sane-again/README.md

 __Content__
 The content of the site was written by myself and inspired by the idea of creating a social blogging site for People with depression as i feel they need to get more involved in the society.
 I belive there is always a room for improvement as i improve on my skills and make it fully functional with time.

-I adapted the code from materialize documentation examples Bootstrap and django documentation for the main structure of the create blog form.
+I adapted the code from documentation examples of Bootstrap and django documentation for the main structure of the create blog form.

 * Media
 All pictures were taken from pexels.com and balsamiq for wireframes.